 You can reapply online; the process is exactly the same as making the initial application.
 You will need to pay a fee of £10 for your new badge and you also need to provide an up to date photograph and any evidence relevant to your application.

-For frequently asked questions on applying for or renewing a blue badge click here.
+For more information applying for or renewing a blue badge click here.

 To apply or renew a badge online click here.